-- Completion of at least 124 semester hours of credit of which a minimum of 36 are upper-division credits (level 3000 and above); - Completion of the general education core requirements prescribed for each degree program and major area of study;
+- Completion of at least 124 semester hours of credit of which a minimum of 36 are upper-division credits (level 3000 and above); - Completion of the general education requirements prescribed for each degree program and major area of study; - Attainment of a cumulative GPA of at least 2.0 in all courses taken at Hawai'i Pacific University;

-- Attainment of a cumulative GPA of at least 2.0 in all courses taken at Hawai'i Pacific University; - 4.
-Attainment of a cumulative GPA of at least 2.0 for all courses required for and counted toward a major; - 5.
+- 4. Attainment of a cumulative GPA of at least 2.0 for all courses required for and counted toward a major; - 5.
 In the case of the Bachelor of Science in Business Administration degree program, a 2.0 cumulative GPA must be attained for all courses required for and counted towards the business core.
 In the case of the Bachelor of Science in Computer Science degree, a cumulative GPA of at least 2.0 is required for all CSCI courses applicable for the degree.
 For the Bachelor of Science degree in Nursing, a cumulative GPA of at least 2.75 is required in order to enroll in 2000 level nursing courses.
-A minimum HPU cumulative GPA of 2.75 must be maintained for progression in the major. - Payment of all indebtedness to Hawai'i Pacific University; - Submission of the Petition to Graduate and graduation survey.
-Undergraduate students must submit these forms to the appropriate advising center at the beginning of the term in which they anticipate graduating in order to allow sufficient time for review and evaluation of their records.
+A minimum HPU cumulative GPA of 2.75 must be maintained for progression in the major. - 6.
+Payment of all indebtedness to Hawai'i Pacific University; - 7.
+Submission of the Petition to Graduate and graduation survey.
+Students must submit these forms to the appropriate advising center at the beginning of the term in which they anticipate graduating in order to allow sufficient time for review and evaluation of their records. - 8.
+Students are eligible to participate in the graduation ceremony immediately following their final semester.